 Data Exfiltration Meaning

-Data exfiltration is defined as the unauthorized copying, transfer, or retrieval of data from either a server or an individual’s computer.
-It’s a type of security breach that occurs when individual or company data is illicitly copied, transferred, or retrieved from a device or server without proper authorization, often with malicious intent.
+Data exfiltration is the unauthorized copying, transfer, or retrieval of data from a server or an individual’s computer.
+It’s a type of security breach that occurs when personal or company data is illicitly copied, transferred, or retrieved from a device or server without proper authorization, often with malicious intent.

-As a critical security concern with potentially catastrophic consequences, organizations with high-value data are particularly at risk of data exfiltration attacks, whether they’re from outside threat actors or trusted insiders.
-They can occur through multiple attack methods, ranging from phishing and malware attacks to physical theft and file-sharing sites.
+As a critical security concern with potentially catastrophic consequences, organizations with high-value data are particularly at risk of data exfiltration attacks, whether from outside threat actors or trusted insiders.
+They can occur through various attack methods, ranging from phishing and malware attacks to physical theft and file-sharing sites.

-Today, data exfiltration ranks among the top organizational concerns.
-According to a recent study from McAfee, 61 percent of security professionals have experienced a data breach at their current companies.
-With stricter compliance regulations around data privacy, like GDPR and California Consumer Privacy Act, the stakes for reporting data exfiltration events have also significantly increased.
+Today, data exfiltration is a top organizational concern.
+According to a recent study from McAfee, 61% of security professionals have experienced a data breach at their current company.
+Stricter compliance regulations around data privacy, like GDPR and the California Consumer Privacy Act, have raised the stakes for reporting data exfiltration events.

 Cybersecurity Education and Training Begins Here